RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## Hours and Hour Requirements

+Any time not accounted for which does not add up to weekly hours requirements will be deducted from your PTO total.
+Any additional time worked will be credited as compensation (comp) time and added to your PTO total.

+In practice this means you are able to "flex" your hour requirements from week to week.

-* All time will be "flex" time and scheduled according to an employee's best discretion.
-Core hours are from 10:00am to 3pm M-F Please be sure to notify the team, via email, if you are unable to be available during core hours.
+* Core hours are from 10:00am to 3pm M-F Please be sure to notify the team, via email, if you are unable to be available during core hours.

 * Please work 40 hours per week or allocate PTO to cover.

-* In the event of a deadline, weekend work will only be required if you were aware of the deadline at the beginning of the week.
-In practice this means that teams may need to work outside of business hours to meet their goals.
-Please avoid scenarios where weekend work will be required, as much as possible.

 ## Internal Time